Shawus/Text_Sentiment_Classification/README.md

 After repeated fine-tuning processes, it was observed that utilizing the Roberta model led to a slight improvement in prediction performance.

 ### BERT vs RoBERTa
+Regarding the dataset used to train the model, RoBERTa was trained on a dataset of 160GB of text, which is more than 10 times larger than the dataset used to train BERT.
+Besides trained on bigger dataset, there are few changes in order to improve the results on BERT architecture.

+- **Removing the Next Sentence Prediction (NSP) objective** The NSP method had been explained above, and the authors experimented with removing/adding of NSP loss to different versions and concluded that removing the NSP loss matches or slightly improves downstream task performance.

+- **Dynamically changing the masking pattern**
+In BERT architecture, the masking is performed once during data preprocessing, resulting in a single static mask.
+Instead, data used to train RoBERTa is duplicated and masked 10 times, each time with a different mask strategy over 40 epochs, thus having 4 epochs with the same mask.

+## Data Collection and Preparation